Finding the Best Places to Retire Since 2006!

 Is Florida Considered Tax Friendly for Retirement?
 Yes

-Notes: During the last few years, residents, business owners and city officials have been embroiled in a spate of lawsuits over zoning and land use, primarily involving outdoor drinking and the development of tall buildings.
+Notes: During the last few years, residents, business owners and city officials have been embroiled in a spate of lawsuits over zoning and land use, primarily involving the development of tall buildings.
 City government meetings are sometimes contentious.
 Racial diversity is minimal.

 Recommended as a Retirement Spot?
 Yes

 Named Pascua Florida by Juan Ponce De Leon, the Sunshine State did not enter the Union until March 3, 1845.
 Balmy mild winters began attracting snowbirds to the state in the late 19th century.
 Retirees continue to flock to the state.
 It's not hard to see why tourism has become the leading industry.

 International trade and citrus are also major contributors to the state's economy.
 Eighty percent of the nation's oranges and grapefruits are grown here, and 40 percent of all U.S. exports to Latin America flow through Florida.

 Florida's landscape includes uplands and coastal plains.
 It contains more than 11,000 miles of waterways and about 4,500 islands spread across 10 acres.